morepath/morepath/doc/security.rst

   Token based authentication system using JSON Web Token (JWT).

 `more.itsdangerous`_
-  Cookie based identity policy using isdangerous.
+  Cookie based identity policy using itsdangerous.

 `more.basicauth`_
   Identity policy based on the HTTP Basic Authentication.

-Choose the one of your choice, install it and follow the instructions in the README.
-You can also create your own identity policy.
+Install your preferred option, and follow the instructions in the README.
+Alternatively, You can create your own identity policy.

 For basic authentication for instance it will extract the username and password.
 The claimed identity can be